-Microsoft Windows and software use exceptions, which allow Windows or other software to communicate in layers and communicate errors or exceptions.
-If a program is given an exception that is invalid or unknown you'll encounter a fatal exception.
-Fatal exceptions are also commonly referred to as a Fatal 0E (or improperly as Fatal OE) and is one of the most common fatal exceptions.
+Microsoft Windows and software use exceptions to allow Windows or other software to communicate in layers and communicate errors or exceptions.
+If a program is given an exception that is invalid or unknown, you'll encounter a fatal exception.
+Fatal exceptions are also commonly referred to as a Fatal 0E, or improperly as a Fatal OE.

-When a fatal exception is encountered the error will be in the below format.
+When a fatal exception is encountered, the error is in the following format.

 A fatal exception <YZ> has occurred at xxxx:xxxxxxxx

-In the above example of the fatal exception the YZ represents the actual processor exception, this can range from 00 to 0F.
-Each of theses processor exceptions are explained under Extended information.
+In the above example, the YZ represents the actual processor exception; this can range from 00 to 0F.
+Each of these processor exceptions is explained under extended information.

-After the processor exception is the enhanced instruction pointer to the code segment and the 32-bit address.
-This is exactly where the error exception has occurred.
+After the processor exception is the enhanced instruction pointer to the code segment and the 32-bit address where the error exception has occurred.

 Search for the error

-Often the easiest and fastest method to locate the cause of a fatal exception is to search for the error.
-However, for some users it may be difficult to know exactly what to search for because of the cryptic fatal exception messages.
+Often the easiest and fastest method to locate what's causing a fatal exception is to search for the error.
+However, it may be difficult for some users to know exactly what to search for because of the cryptic fatal exception messages.
 Below are tips on how to search for these errors.

-- As mentioned above the fatal exception will often have a two character code, for example 0E, if this code is present use this as part of your search.
+- As mentioned above, the fatal exception has a two-character code.
+For example, if the "0E" is present, use this as part of your search.

-- Finally, many fatal exception error messages will also contain a file that generated the error, almost always this is a VXD file.
-If the fatal exception error contains a .VXD definitely include this as part of your search.
-The VXD file may also be listed as "VXD VWIN32", which is "vwin32.vxd".
+- Finally, many fatal exception error messages contain a file that generated the error, which is often a VXD file.
+If the fatal exception error contains a reference to a .VXD file, include this as part of your search.
+The VXD file may also be listed as "VXD VWIN32," which is vwin32.vxd.

-If searching for the fatal exception error does not return results or help resolve your continue reading through this document for general recommendations in resolving fatal exception error messages.
+If searching for the fatal exception error does not return results or help resolve your issue, continue to the following sections.

 Revert Windows back to an earlier copy

-If this has just started occurring and you're running Windows XP or later restore Windows back to an earlier copy.
+If this has recently started occurring, and you're running Windows XP or later, restore Windows to an earlier copy.

 Update software or check for software patches

-If you are experiencing invalid page faults in only one program, verify that the software program is compatible with the operating system you are running the program within.
-Also verify with the manufacturer or vendor of the software program that there are no available patches or updates for the program that may help or resolve your issue.
+If you are experiencing invalid page faults in only one program, verify that the software program is compatible with the computer's operating system.
+Also, check with the manufacturer or vendor of the software program to see if there are any available patches or updates.

-It is also important that you have all the latest Windows updates.
+It is also important to have all the latest Windows updates.

-If you are getting a fatal exception when using a hardware device, for example, when you print.
-It's likely that it's the drivers related to that device that are either conflicting or have errors.
+If fatal exceptions happen when using a hardware device (e.g., when you print), the devices drivers are either conflicting with another device, corrupt, or have other errors.

 Video drivers are also notorious for causing fatal exception error messages.
-Because your video card is being used all the time it's difficult to know for certain if it's the cause of the error.
-Therefore we always recommend users have the latest video drivers on their computer.
+Because the video card is always used, it's difficult to know if it's causing the error.
+Therefore we always recommend having the latest video drivers on your computer.

-Visit the manufacturers web page and get the latest software and drivers from them.
+Visit the manufacturer's website and get the latest software and drivers.
 See the computer drivers page for a listing of hardware companies.

 Recently installed software or hardware

-If you have recently installed new software or hardware uninstall or reinstall that software or hardware to verify it is not causing your issue.
-In the case of a hardware device it's suggested instead of installing the software or drivers that came with the device that you visit the manufacturers web page and get the latest software or drivers from them.
+If you have recently installed new software or hardware, uninstall or reinstall that software or hardware to verify it is not causing your issue.
+With a hardware device, visit the manufacturer's website and get the latest software or drivers from them.
 See the computer drivers page for a listing of hardware companies.

 Remove all TSRs

-Disable any TSRs or programs running in the background as many times fatal exception errors can be caused by conflicts between two or more open programs.
+Disable any TSRs or programs running in the background since fatal exception errors can be caused by conflicts between two or more open and running programs.

 Delete all program temporary files

-If you have overclocked any component within the computer, set the computer to its factory settings to verify that the overclocked component is not causing the issue.
+If you have overclocked any component in the computer, set the computer to its factory settings to verify that the overclocked component is not causing the issue.

 Verify your computer has more than 200 MB available

-If your computer is running low on hard drive space, your Windows swap file will be unable to increase in size when needed, which can cause errors.
+If your computer is running low on hard drive space, your Windows swap file cannot increase in size when needed, which causes errors.

 Run ScanDisk and Defrag

-Verify that all fans in and on your computer are properly working.
-If not all fans are working or you do not have enough fans and your computer is overheating, any number of issues including fatal exceptions can occur.
+Verify that all fans in your computer are properly working.
+If all fans are working, you may not have enough fans, and your computer is overheating.
+An overheating computer can cause multiple issues, including fatal exceptions.

 Disable External Cache in CMOS

 If the option is available, enter your computer's CMOS setup and disable the external cache.
-If this resolves your issue it is likely that you are encountering a heat related issue.
+If this resolves your issue, you are likely encountering a heat-related issue.

 CPU Core Voltage

-If available, verify within your CMOS Setup or by jumper that your CPU core voltage is set to factory specification.
-This may require that you consult your documentation or motherboard manufacturer.
+If available, verify in your CMOS setup that the CPU core voltage is set to the factory specification.
+Consult your motherboard documentation, which is on the website of your motherboard manufacturer.

-Bad computer memory is also a common cause for fatal exception errors.
-If you have recently added memory to the computer, it is recommended that it first be removed to verify that you are not experiencing conflicts with the recently installed memory.
+Bad computer memory is also a common cause of fatal exception errors.
+If you have recently added memory to the computer, we recommend it first be removed to verify you're not experiencing conflicts.

-If no memory has been recently added to the computer and you have tried all the above recommendations test your computer memory for errors.
+If no memory was recently added to the computer and you tried all the above recommendations, test your computer memory for errors.